MrShoenel/rank-model/readme.md

 \end{aligned}
 $$

 This way, all the weights related to *k*<sub>*i*</sub> are shared.
-Note how add an additional weight here that will allow an individual scale and translate for each response variable.
-This is not necessary in the single-feature case An alternative would be to use a complete own set of weights for each output, which will essentially result in an extra model for each output.
+An alternative would be to use a complete own set of weights for each output, which will essentially result in an extra model for each output.
 This is not what we will do, because if this were the purpose, one would simply create separate models instead.

 It is obvious that this model is somewhat similar to a **Generalized Linear Model** (GLM).
 However, here are some differences: